openshift-knative/docs/versions/v0.5.0/rn-knative-v0.5.0-OCP-4x.md

 -------------

 ## Known Issues
 - **Istio installation stalls:** Sometimes `install.sh` timeouts on OpenShift 4/AWS waiting for the Istio-operator.
 The install script fails with a timeout error.
 Rerunning the script usually bypasses this error.
+The script does not work on OpenShift 3.11.

 - **Maistra sidecar injection broken for long-running clusters:** Following installation of Istio, Maistra’s MutatingWebhookConfiguration gets garbage-collected after several hours.
 Maistra's MutatingWebhookConfiguration disappears after being up for a period of time.
 It uses an invalid OwnerReference to set a cluster-scoped resource for ownership by a namespace-scoped resource.
 This causes eventing sources to fail when connecting to channels.